mrjones2014/opnix/README.md

 Manage secrets for NixOS with 1Password natively with a NixOS module.

 > [!NOTE]
-> This is _alpha software_ at this time.
-Expect breaking changes and possible instability.
+> This is _beta software._ There may be breaking changes in the future, and some things may not work.
+> Please try it out and report any issues that may come up!

 ## Usage